nayanatara07/Basic-Arithmetic-Functions/README.md

 # Basic-Arithmetic-Operations
-Basic arithmetic operations and pop-up boxes by using javascript
+Basic arithmetic operations, looping methods, if-else statements, static and dynamic functions and pop-up boxes by using javascript